iAmG-r00t/printf/README.md

 - [All About Printf](https://akshatshibu.wordpress.com/2015/07/22/all-about-printf/)

+## Description

+- The function `_printf` writes output to stdout.
+The function writes under the control of a `format` string that specifies how subsequent arguments (accessed via the variable-length argument facilities of standard library `stdarg`) are converted for output.

+- Prototype: `int _printf(const char *format, ...);`

+## Return

+- Upon success, `_printf` returns the number of characters printed (**excluding the terminating null byte used to end output to strings**).
+If an output error is encountered, the function returns `-1`.

+## Format of the Argument String

+- The `format` string argument is a constant character string composed of zero or more directives: ordinary characters (apart from `%`) which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
+- Conversion specification is introduced by the character `%` and ends with a conversion specifier (which in whole make up the format specifier.)

 ## General Requirements

 - All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`